KOZL-TV: Fox affiliation

 By March 1987, KDEB had joined the Fox network.
 As the network established itself in the early 1990s with shows such as The Simpsons, KDEB experienced ratings increases, particularly among viewers aged 18 to 49.
 Companies owned by Woods sold KDEB and three other stations to Banam Broadcasting, a subsidiary of Bank of America, in 1992 in exchange for debt reduction.
 At the time, Woods was in substantial financial distress.
 A bankruptcy filing for Woods Communications Corporation showed that assets of $16 million were exceeded by liabilities of $76 million, more than half of which was owed to Bank of America.
 Banam sold its stations in 1995 to Petracom Inc. of Tampa, Florida.

-On February 18, 1999, Quorum Broadcasting entered into a joint sales and shared services agreements with KOLR, owned by VHR Broadcasting, to pool personnel, advertising sales, production, and promotions and operations.
+On February 18, 1999, Quorum Broadcasting entered into a joint sales and shared services agreement with KOLR, owned by VHR Broadcasting, to pool personnel, advertising sales, production, promotions, and operations.
 KDEB moved into the KOLR studios on Division Street and gained the resources necessary to start airing a 9 p.m. local newscast.
 Coming into the agreement, KOLR was recognized as stronger in programming and KDEB in sales.

 KDEB's tower at Fordland collapsed on November 30, 2001, in the wake of an ice storm.
 The collapse came two months before Fox was to telecast Super Bowl XXXVI, which became a priority deadline for the station to restore as much service as possible.
 Cable subscribers in Springfield continued to receive a feed of KDEB, but subscribers to cable companies in other areas or satellite television were left without its signal.
 A temporary transmitter on KOLR's tower was used to broadcast the station at low power.
 In January 2002, a new permanent antenna was mounted on KOLR's tower.
 On January 26, the station resumed full-power telecasting, ahead of schedule and in time for the NFC Championship Game.

 In 2003, VHR Broadcasting sold KOLR to Mission Broadcasting; at the same time, Nexstar Broadcasting Group acquired KDEB.
 KDEB-TV changed its call sign to KSFX-TV on January 18, 2005, when it began branding as "Ozarks Fox".
 The station began digital-only telecasting alongside KOLR in April 2009.